 In case of non-submission of positions, the approved participant must send an email to LOPR@m-x.ca and Position@m-x.ca to let us know the reason for non-submission.
 The approved participant must also submit the details using the form LOPR supervision (Gatekeeper) available at the following address http://reg.m-x.ca/en/gatekeeper/login and that, immediately and without delay.
-To access this link, you need id's and passwords that were assigned to the Chief Compliance Officer of your firm.
+To log in, the ID and password that were assigned to the Chief Compliance Officer of the approved participant are required.